-- 1.28 The Council already has in place a long standing housing monitoring arrangement with West Sussex County Council (WSCC) and also maintains its own comprehensive monitoring system that complements the monitoring work undertaken by WSCC.
-The Annual Monitoring Report (published each December to cover the preceding financial year) provides updates regarding the housing land supply position.
+1.23 The Council already has in place a long standing housing monitoring arrangement with West Sussex County Council (WSCC) and also maintains its own comprehensive monitoring system that complements the monitoring work undertaken by WSCC.
+The Annual Monitoring Report (published each December to cover the preceding financial year) provides updates regarding the housing trajectory.
 This includes an update on sites identified in the Strategic Housing Land Availability Assessment.
-In addition the Council maintains and updates the Brownfield Register with the recent brownfield register being published in June 2024.
-This monitoring has identified that there are significant challenges to the delivery of housing typical of an authority with limited land availability and recognised constraints to development. - 1.29 A number of sources of information/evidence have been, and continue to be used to identify and assess any opportunities for residential development and to understand any barriers to delivery that need to be addressed.
-These include: - Strategic Housing Land Availability Assessment - Brownfield Register - Self-Build and Custom Housebuilding Register - West Sussex County Council Data - Affordable Homes Delivery Group - Housing Implementation Strategy.
+The Council also publishes a separate Housing Land Supply Position on an annual basis.
+In addition the Council maintains and updates the Brownfield Register.
+This monitoring has identified that there are significant challenges to the delivery of housing typical of an authority with limited land availability and recognised constraints to development.

+- 1.24 A number of sources of information/evidence have been, and continue to be used to identify and assess any opportunities for residential development and to understand any barriers to delivery that need to be addressed.
+These include:

+- Strategic Housing Land Availability Assessment

+- Brownfield Register

+- Self-Build and Custom Housebuilding Register

+- West Sussex County Council Data

+- Affordable Homes Delivery Group

+- Housing Implementation Strategy.